PG1204/PG1204/README.md

 ## About Me

 I'm a Computer Science graduate student at **UC Irvine** with a passion for building scalable backend systems and full-stack applications.
-With **1.5 years of professional experience** at Deloitte, I've developed enterprise-grade software solutions and am currently seeking **software engineering internships and full-time opportunities** for Summer 2026.
+With **1.5 years of professional experience** at Deloitte, I've developed enterprise-grade software solutions.

 - 🎓 **Master of Computer Science** @ UC Irvine (Expected - December 2026)
 - 🎓 **Bachelor of Computer Science** (Cloud Computing Specialization) @ SRM University